 Data for 10,209 cattle from six commercial feedlots were provided by Neogen, the parent company of Igenity.
-Animals were weighed at placement, and a hair sample or tissue punch from ear tag application was collected for genetic testing.
-Molecular breeding values characterizing average daily gain, hot-carcass weight, yield grade, rib-eye area, marbling, tenderness, and days-on-feed were provided.
-Although many breed associations are working toward developing breed-specific MBVs (MacNeil et al., 2010), much as they have done for expected progeny differences (EPDs), the MBVs used in this study were developed using a sample of commercial cattle.2 Unlike EPDs, which represent the genetic potential of an animal as a parent, MBVs represent the genetic potential of an animal to express a given trait.
-Increases in MBVs increase the likelihood of expressing more favorable outcomes.3 While MBVs (like EPDs) are reported in units of the trait, they "reflect the relative differences expected in animals across breeds compared to their contemporaries" (Igenity, 2013a, p.
-2).
-That is, if two animals have marbling MBVs of -100 and 20, we would expect, on average, that these two animals' marbling scores would differ by 120 units.
-Additional live-animal characteristics for gender, hide color, average daily gain, and days-on-feed were also provided.
-At slaughter, data were collected for final live weight and carcass measurements for hot-carcass weight, back fat, rib-eye area, calculated yield grade, and marbling score.
+At placement, animals were weighed, and a hair sample or tissue punch from ear tag application was collected for genetic testing.
+Molecular breeding values characterizing average daily gain, hot carcass weight, yield grade, rib-eye area, marbling, tenderness, and days-on-feed were provided.
+Although many breed associations are working towards developing breed specific MBVs (MacNeil et al., 2010), much like they have done for expected progeny differences (EPDs), the MBVs used in this study were developed using a sample of commercial cattle2.
+Unlike EPDs, which represent the genetic potential of an animal as a parent, MBVs represent the genetic potential of an animal to express a given trait.
+Increases in MBVs increase the likelihood of expressing more favorable outcomes3.
+While, like EPDs, MBVs are reported in units of the trait, they "reflect the relative differences expected in animals across breeds compared to their contemporaries" (Igenity, 2013a).
+That is, if two animals have marbling MBVs of -100 and 20, respectively, we would expect, on average, that these two animals' marbling scores would differ by 120 units.
+Additional live animal characteristics for gender, hide color, average daily gain, and days-on-feed were also provided.
+At slaughter, data were collected for final live weight and carcass measurements for hot carcass weight, back fat, rib-eye area, calculated yield grade, and marbling score.

-2 For more information on the development and validation of MBVs, see the National Beef Cattle Evaluation Consortium, Commercial Genetic Test Validation (National Beef Cattle Evaluation Consortium, 2103).
+2 For more information on the development and validation of MBVs see National Beef Cattle Evaluation Consortium, Commercial Genetic Test Validation (National Beef Cattle Evaluation Consortium, 2013).

 Missing data were common for a few critical variables.
 Final live weight was unavailable for 4,436 observations.
-Although not used directly, final live weight is essential to the estimation of dressing percentage (dressing percentage = hot-carcass weight/final live weight).
-Additionally, 422 observations were missing for marbling score.
+Although not used directly, final live weight is essential to the estimation of dressing percentage (dressing percentage=hot carcass weight/final live weight).
+Also 422 observations were missing for marbling score.
 After deleting these and other observations with missing data, 5,353 complete records were available for analysis.
-These data consist of six sets, each of which represents a different commercial feedlot or time period.4 In addition, each set is divided into contemporary groups, which are defined as groups "of animals that have had an equal opportunity to perform: same sex, managed alike, and exposed to the same environmental conditions and feed resources" (Northcutt, 2005, p.
-144).
-The 197 contemporary groups averaged 27 head per group with a range from 1 to 202 head.
-The sample is made up of 74% steers and 68% black-hided cattle (table 1).
-On average, cattle were fed for 165 days and finished with a yield grade of almost 3 and a marbling score of 412 (low Choice on the quality grade scale).5
+These data consist of six sets, each of which represents a different commercial feedlot and/or time period.
+In addition, each set is divided into contemporary groups, which are defined as groups "of animals that have had an equal opportunity to perform: same sex, managed alike, and exposed to the same environmental conditions and feed resources" (Northcutt, 2005, p.144).
+A total of 197 contemporary groups average 27 head per group, and range from one to 202 head.
+The sample is made up of 74% steers and 68% black-hided cattle (Table 1).
+On average, cattle were fed for 165 days, and finished with a yield grade of almost three and a marbling score of 412 (low Choice on the quality grade scale)4.